edahlgren/demo-cli/commands/share/guide/template.md

-# (share) -
+# share

-Rsync a directory inside the demo to a local directory
+Rsync from the demo to localhost

 ## Quick reference